 You see three framed paintings on the hallway walls.

-This is The Labyrinth of Laume River Valley.
 The Laume area of the Kingdom of Donovan is primarily coastal in the west, lacking the large farming lands of adjacent territories.
 The modern Hraler Wildermen also prevent the people of Laume from significant mining or harvest of lumber in the mountains in the east of Laume.
 As a result, the territory is dependent on trade to provide much of its food and building materials.
 And this trade is dependent either on visits by ocean-going ships, or barges that take passage through the narrow Laume River Valley eastward to Toulon.

 Voyages through the valley are sometimes attacked by the Hraler Wildermen on the north bank or by Durgen thieves on the south bank.
 These dangers require armed protection at all times.
 The Lord Minister of Laume is responsible for organizing regular and trusted convoys, by road or river barge, between the two major towns that bookend the valley.

 Guards that work this route are well trained, well fed, and well paid, but have a death rate higher than more common trade routes.
 To make matters worse, if any ship encounters problems that force it to throw anchor along the banks, or if any travelers are too poor to pay for a barge and must take the road, they must stay within sight of the river when camping or foraging.
 The stony wilderness of the valley forms a natural maze of channels, tunnels, and monoliths that have conspired to make travelers lose their way, never to be seen again.